MushroomRL/mushroom-rl/docs/source/tutorials/tutorials.8_history_manager.rst

 once per ``fit`` to get the stacked states and previous-action windows of the whole collected dataset before slicing them into the truncated sequences it trains on.

+Both :meth:`~mushroom_rl.core.history_manager.HistoryManager.parse_history` and
+:meth:`~mushroom_rl.core.history_manager.HistoryManager.parse_nstep_history` (below) accept either a :class:`~mushroom_rl.core.Dataset` or the circular buffer of a replay memory.
+On the latter, ``anchor_idxs`` are buffer positions, and the windows follow each episode across the wrap-around and stop at the oldest row still stored.

 The n-step return over a dataset
 ---------------------------------